sboesebeck/morphium/docs/howtos/messaging-implementations.md

   broadcast cursor.
-- Answers are dispatched to a waiting `sendAndAwaitFirstAnswer`/`sendAndAwaitAsync` caller *before* the `processed_by` write is persisted (same pattern as the perf fix in 6.3.0 for Standard/ Advanced), further cutting request/reply latency.
+- Answers are dispatched to a waiting `sendAndAwaitFirstAnswer`/`sendAndAwaitAsync` caller *before* the `processed_by` write is persisted (same pattern as the perf fix in 6.3.0 for Standard/ MultiCollection), further cutting request/reply latency.
 - The DM collection (incl. its TTL index) is created on `start()` and dropped again on `terminate()`.
 A registry-gated periodic sweep (`MessagingSettings#setMessagingDmCleanupOrphansOnStartup`, default `true`, requires